MarceStarlet/datastructures/README.md

 # datastructures
-My code implementation of some algorithms and data structures
+My code implementation of some data structures